middle-management/kubepose/README.md

 ## Key Features

 - 🎮 **Simple CLI** - Single command with familiar `-f` and `-p` flags
+- 🚀 **Application First** - Focus on deploying applications, not managing clusters
 - 🔄 **Standard Conversion** - Predictable mapping to Kubernetes resources
 - 📦 **No Dependencies** - Single binary with zero runtime requirements
 - 🎯 **Targeted Scope** - Focused purely on Compose to Kubernetes conversion